This was said by the Blessed One, said by the Arahant, as I have heard:

 with a calm way of being, |unruffled::not agitated, not arrogant, not pompous [anuddhata]|;

-Practicing correctly for tranquility of mind,
+Practicing correctly for the tranquility of mind,

 ever mindful in training;